 Lynne Dixon was first elected to the Erie County Legislature in November 2009 on a reform platform that included reducing the size of the Legislature and eliminating district offices.
 She continues to work toward cutting the cost of government and putting taxpayers first.
 She was re-elected to her second term in November 2011 to represent the 9th District in the 11-member Legislature.
 Legislator Dixon is proud to represent the residents of Hamburg (town and village), Lackawanna, Blasdell and a portion of South Buffalo.
-In November 2013 she was elected to a third term.
+She was re-elected in 2013 and 2015.

 Currently, Lynne is Chairwoman of the Health & Human Services Committee, also serving as Vice Chair of the Public Safety Committee, Government Affairs Committee and Minority & Women Business Enterprise Committee.

 Her focus remains on providing residents with quality services while holding the line on taxes.
 Legislator Dixon is committed to maintaining the county’s infrastructure, advocating that investments be made in roads and bridges to resolve issues now before they become more costly down the road.
-Among her outreach efforts, Legislator Dixon supported and has promoted the Yellow Dot program to aid accident victims who may not be able to relay their medical needs; Silver Alert initiative to locate missing adults; and the Cyber-bullying Law, which focuses on protecting youth.
+Among her outreach efforts, Legislator Dixon supported and has promoted the Yellow Dot program to aid accident victims who may not be able to relay their medical needs; Silver Alert initiative to locate missing adults; the Cyber-bullying Law, which focuses on protecting youth; an indoor ban on vaping to protect the health of all; and a local microbead law banning the sale of products with plastic microbeads, which later became a federal law.
 She also hosts community meetings throughout the district to meet directly with residents to discuss any concerns they may have, as well as providing Boater Safety Courses and Car Seat Checks.
 Each year she partners with local schools for the Valentines for Veterans program to thank our servicemen and women for their sacrifice.
-For four years, Legislator Dixon has organized the Prom Dress Drive to provide free gowns to local girls.
+For six years, Legislator Dixon has organized the Prom Dress Drive to provide free gowns to local girls.

 Lynne spent 22 years as a journalist.
 For 12 years she was a general assignment reporter at WGRZ-TV, covering everything from breaking news, crime, and feature stories, to investigations and in-depth reports on local and state government.
 She was also a news and sports reporter/anchor at WGR-550 Radio in Buffalo where she performed similar duties.
 Lynne's broadcast career began in West Virginia where she was News Director of the student-run radio station, WWVU-FM at West Virginia University.
 She worked in local television and radio there before returning home to Western New York.